Transcript Requests & Other Forms

 - Unclaimed authorizations/permits will be cancelled after 24 hours.

-2. Submit the Law Credit for Non-Law Course Request Form.
+2. Submit the Application for Law School Credit for Non-Law Course.
 The Dean of Students reviews requests for Law credit.